rosos-hub/rosos-hub/README.md

 ---

 ⭐ **Fun Fact:** I started my career in information technology in a private school with a population of two thousand plus students and I am proud to have landed a job as a full-time programmer when I was still a student and in my third year of college.
-That was when I saw the importance of having proper software solutions for business operations and processes.
+It help me a lot academically and financially as a student.
+And, that was when I saw the importance of having proper software solutions for business operations and processes.

 ---